strata/data/docs/data-providers/http.md

 ```

 ## Configuration
-You can configure the data provider with default options in a number of ways.
+You can configure the data provider with default HTTP options in a number of ways.

 You can pass `$options` array when creating a new `Http` object: